Convex and quasiconvex functions in metric graphs: Convex functions

 Throughout the rest of this section, we assume that $A$ is a closed subset of $\Gamma$ such that $A$ contains every terminal node.
-As a consequence, the convex envelope of a finite datum is bounded.
+Consequently, $u^*_f $, the largest convex function below a finite datum in $A$, is bounded.